 Kildare Dublin Grid Reinforcement Project

 EirGrid is planning to upgrade the electricity grid in the area of Kildare and South West Dublin to help meet growing electricity demand and help us meet renewable targets.
-Find out how you can get involved and have your say below.

 Project Overview